 When can I have the funeral?

-It is safe to assume on the fourth day after the death was reported, the funeral may take place.
-The exception to this rule is the homicide victim.
-That deceased will be released when all evidence has been obtained.
+Typically, on the fourth day after the death was reported, the funeral may take place.
+There are exceptions to this timeline, which will be communicated to you by the investigator, including homicide victims.
+A victim of homicide will be released when all evidence has been obtained.